RiaAve/mcpi-wonders/readme.md

-# Collection of python scripts to build amazing things in Minecraft
+# Collection of Python scripts to build amazing things in Minecraft